Kriiiiss/cse15l-lab-reports/Lab Report 1.md

    **Error:** it doesn't show the list of files and folders since file is the smallest unit and there is no folder and file inside another file.

-A screenshot or Markdown code block showing the command and its output What the working directory was when the command was run A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
-Indicate whether the output is an error or not, and if it’s an error, explain why it’s an error.

 ---
 ## Command "cat"
 1. Share an example of using the command with no arguments.